We love the sporty stripes on these pants that are classic adidas. Fit is slimming and comfortable. Cotton material is soft and stretchy.

 Whether you’re in the market for fashionable athleisure, work-from-home loungewear, or workout essentials, sweatpants should be on your radar.
 Sweatpants aren’t the bulky, unisex gym class garments of yesteryear.
 Today you can choose from many styles of fashionable sweatpants made especially for women, ranging from branded joggers to cropped classic sweatpants.

 When it comes to choosing sweatpants, fit is a top priority.
 Sizing can be hit or miss with sweatpants, especially with various material blends.
 According to many women, it’s a good idea to size up for certain sweatpants.
 For others, such as joggers that are fitted throughout the hips, it’s best to stick to your regular size.

 Our buying guide covers all the factors you need to consider before buying your next pair of sweatpants, including popular styles, the most comfortable materials, and how much you should pay.
 We also offer tips on caring for your sweatpants so that they keep their color, softness, and shape.
-And don’t forget to check out our picks for the best sweatpants for women.

 The most important consideration when choosing sweatpants for women is style.

 Classic sweatpants have elastic hems at the waist and ankles.
 A popular variation is ribbed hems, particularly at the ankles.
 Regardless of the hem style, all classic sweatpants offer a baggy, spacious cut that gives the legs plenty of room to breathe and move.